 However the biggest Irish story of 2002 was undoubtedly Clifton Hugh Lancelot de Verdon Wrottesley, 14th Baronet, 6th Baron Wrottesley.
 The Dublin-born son of British gentry only took up the sport 2 years previously when it was announced that Skeleton would be returning to the games.
 His playboy lifestyle, not to mention the name, attracted quite a bit of attention but Clifton, as we’ll call him, was the real deal.
 Having competed fairly well on the international stage, Clifton was aiming for a top 10 finish in Utah.
 His first run was perfect.
 He earned a time of 51.07 which placed him in 3rd position, only 0.18 seconds off gold medal position.
 As the Irish bandwagon kicked off, he entered the second run with a very slender cushion of 0.09s to the chasing pack.
 Clifton’s second run was the 9th fastest which saw him agonizingly drop to 4th place and miss out on a medal by 0.42s.

-As you can imagine, he became quite the celebrity in Ireland with the obligatory appearance on the Late Late Show and the usual weekend supplement profiles.
+As you can imagine, he became quite the celebrity in Ireland with the obligatory appearance on the Late Late Show and the usual profiles in the weekend supplements.
 He stayed on with Irish skeletons for a number of years but he wouldn’t compete at another Olympics.

 2006 - Turin